Sonosfera

 A venue might hold TheMusicLicence for their background music in corridors and reception.
 Your class is a separate "event" under PPL PRS's tariff structure.
 You are the one performing the music.
 You need your own licence — or your own licensed platform.

-Sonosfera's subscription covers commercial use anywhere you teach.
-You carry the licence with you rather than negotiating it venue by venue.
+A Sonosfera subscription covers eligible Sonosfera catalogue playback in supported commercial settings.
+Confirm venue and local obligations separately, especially if you use any non-Sonosfera music.
 For a freelance teacher running five classes per week across different spaces, this is the cleaner solution.
 Compare the costs on our pricing page.

 Not all yoga music is the same — and not all yoga teachers want the same thing from their playlists.